What are best things to do in the Riviera Maya?

 Playa Del Carmen

-Playa (as it is called by locals) is the heart of the Riviera Maya.
+This beach town is the heart of the Riviera Maya.
 Playa Del Carmen has a lot to offer people that are staying at resorts or for guest staying in town.
 The main tourist attraction is the beach but close to it is 5th Avenue.
 This is the main pedestrian street that goes for some 20 blocks.
 It has restaurants, clubs, bars, and more shopping then you can imagine.
 It is always abuzz with action and enjoyable for a stroll.

 Akumal is a small town famous for the bay.
 This can be a nice place to come to the beach or to Yal Ku which is at the north end of Akumal.
 This is an inlet where you can snorkel.
 It is a naturally beautiful area.